 You will learn about developing and managing the policy making process: the definition of issues, the exploration and evaluation of policy choices, the role of stakeholders, the preparation of plans and strategies, implementation problems, and monitoring and evaluation.

 The course is designed to fit graduates for an ever more complex architectural profession.
 You will be ‘hybrid professionals’ with recognised skills in both architecture and urban planning, qualified to enter the employment market in either.
 The course is prescribed by the ARB as a part 2 qualification, and accredited by RTPI (graduates will qualify as licentiate members).
+This course is also validated and recognised by the Malaysian Board of Architects (LAM).

 The fees you pay will depend on your fee status.
 Your fee status is determined by us using the information you provide on your application.